grantspassoregon/documentation/src/address_strategic_plan.md

 Options:

 - Change addresses to match the official street name.
-Affected addresses: 85.
-Affected titles: 83.
+  - Addresses affected: 85
+  - Titles affected: 51
 - Add "NW" to the official street name per GPMC 6.40.020(D).
-Affected addresses: 0.
-Affected titles: 2.
+  - Addresses affected: 0
+  - Titles affected: 2

 Recommendation: Add "NW" to the official street name.
 The majority of parcel situs addresses already match the city-assigned address, so changing the street name minimizes disruption to only two titles.